ath0rus/Python-Tutorial/Chapter-1-Setup/3-Installing-VSC.md

 Next Part: [Chapter 2 Basics](../Chapter-2-Basics), News and updates about this tutorial: [The Readme file](../README.md)

-Editors Note: Sorry about the weird formatting for some reason github did not wan to play the game
+Editors Note: Sorry about the weird formatting for some reason github did not want to play the game